hudspace/gift_project/README.md

 `pip3 install django`

-6) Now use the cd command to navigate to the root folder in the GiftTracker project.
+6) Next, use the cd command to navigate to the root folder in the GiftTracker project.
 The root folder is entitled gift_project and contains the manage.py and db.sqlite3 files, along with a few others.
 7) Once you're in that folder, type the following:

 `python3 manage.py runserver`